ARE2020-G1G2/saturn/blog.md

 ## WEEK 8
 _Friday, April 10 2020_

-   This week, our forces were devoted to research,in particular on the gaps and the division of Kepler which seem essential to us to finalize the trajectory of the rings and thus model their disappearance.
+   This week, our efforts were devoted to researches, in particular on the gaps and the divisions of the rings which seem essential to us to finalize the trajectory of the rings and thus model their disappearance.
 You should know that the various gaps present at the heart of the rings are the consequences of the gravitational interaction between satellites and rings.
-Thus, after a deepening, we arrived at the orbital resonance which requires the equations of epicyclic and out of plane oscillations with a vertical frequency.
+Thus, after an in-depth study, we arrived at the orbital resonance which requires the equations of oscillationin the plane, withthe epicyclic frequency and out of plane oscillations with a vertical frequency.
 Unfortunately, despite all our efforts, we are unable to achieve something consistent.